 Take Shorter Showers

-Shower heads spit out about 2 gallons of water per minute – which means that a 15 minute shower uses 30 gallons of water.
-You can probably wash your hair scrub down your body in 5 minutes.
-Give it a shot.
-Curious about how much water you use now?
-Check out H2O Conserve’s water calculator.
+Shower heads use about 2 gallons of water per minute – which means that a 15 minute shower uses 30 gallons of water.
+If you were conscious about usage, you can probably shower in 5 minutes.
+Give it a try.

 Reduce, Reuse, Recycle

 Every country has at least one organization devoted to sustainable development, conservation, the environment, or a social issue you’re interested in.
-Ask your professors, host family, and new friends about places to volunteer, or check out these links from Adventures Great and Small to get some ideas.
+Ask your professors, host family, and new friends about places to volunteer.

 Turn Out the Lights